01 of 80

 From Cathartes: I saw this bug jar quilt and as a beginner, I thought I could handle this pattern.
 What a perfect thing to make for my first grandson!

-The finished quilt is only 36" by 48" just the right size for a toddler to drag around and cuddle.
-I did the smaller jar pattern, chose fun items to put in the jars and made pairs so as he gets older, he can play at matching them up.Continue to 19 of 80 below.
+The finished quilt is only 36 inches by 48 inches and just the right size for a toddler to drag around and cuddle.
+I did the smaller jar pattern, chose fun items to put in the jars, and made pairs so as he gets older, he can play at matching them up.Continue to 19 of 80 below.

 19 of 80

 From Julie: This quilt was made for a charity I quilt with called Quilts for Kids.
 I like this quilt because it's fun and uplifting.
 I hope the child who gets it feels that way, too.Continue to 20 of 80 below.

 This quilt combines pinwheels with embroidered dragons perfect for any fan of fantasy.Continue to 21 of 80 below.

 21 of 80